UNLV shooter was a career professor with connections to other schools, source says, as police work to determine motive – KION546

 By John Miller, Elizabeth Wolfe and Taylor Romine, CNN

-(CNN) — Investigators still are searching for the motive of a shooter that killed three people Wednesday at the University of Nevada, Las Vegas, and a law enforcement source told CNN the suspect was a 67-year-old career college professor with connections to schools in other states.
+(CNN) — Investigators are searching for the motive of a shooter who killed three people Wednesday at the University of Nevada, Las Vegas, and a law enforcement source told CNN the suspect was a 67-year-old career college professor with connections to schools in other states.

 The shooter died at the scene Wednesday after a confrontation with police outside of a university building, but authorities will not publicly identify that person until relatives have been notified, according to Las Vegas Metro Sheriff Kevin McMahill.

+The shooter had unsuccessfully sought a job at the school, a law enforcement official with direct knowledge of the investigation told the Associated Press.
+Investigative sources also confirmed the detail with KLAS-TV in Las Vegas.

-The suspect had worked for schools in Georgia and North Carolina, but it is unknown whether he had any connection to UNLV, the law enforcement source told CNN.
+The suspect had worked for schools in Georgia and North Carolina, a law enforcement source told CNN.

 The shooting began shortly before noon on the fourth floor of the university’s Beam Hall business school building, where students and professors were preparing for next week’s final exams, the sheriff said.
 Outside, students were gathered for an event with games, food and a Lego-building activity, he said.